 - Click on “Membership” in the sidebar, and then click on “Joinable Sites” at the top.

-- In the search bar, search for “Sweetland PT Program.”
+- In the search bar, search for “Sweetland PWC Program.”
 In the worksite list, the recruitment site should populate.
 Click on “join” under the site name.

 - Click on “Drop Box” in the sidebar, and in the “Add” drop-down menu, click “Upload Files.”
 Upload your application materials:

-- your peer tutor application form as a single .pdf file, named according to these conventions: “Lastname_Firstname_PTapW14”; and
+- your peer tutor application form as a single .pdf file, named according to these conventions: “Lastname_Firstname_PTapF14”; and

 - a PDF of your unofficial transcript (see instructions above).

-Outstanding tutors who have completed the required courses may be selected to tutor for pay during future terms.
+Outstanding consultants who have completed the required courses may be selected to provide consultations for pay during future terms.

-In addition, the Sweetland Center for Writing hires two graduating undergraduates who have completed one of the following: the Sweetland Peer Tutor Program or the Sweetland Minor in Writing to work as paid interns from mid-May through mid-August.
+In addition, the Sweetland Center for Writing hires two graduating undergraduates who have completed one of the following: the Sweetland Peer Writing Consultant Program or the Sweetland Minor in Writing to work as paid interns from mid-May through mid-August.
 Interns work 15-20 hours per week between 8am and 4:30pm, Monday-Friday.
 Interns will work closely with each other and Sweetland staff and faculty on several writing center initiatives.
-Click here for more information on Sweetland Summer Internships for Graduating Peer Tutors.
+Click here for more information on Sweetland Summer Internships for Graduating Peer Writing Consultants.